sayakpaul/Grocery-Product-Detection/README.md

 ```
 ├── Colabs
 │   ├── GroceryDataset_EDA_Prep.ipynb: EDA and data preparation notebook.
+│   ├── GroceryDataset_Evaluation.ipynb: Runs evaluation on the test images with the trained model.
 │   ├── GroceryDataset_Inference.ipynb: Performs inference with the trained model.
 │   └── GroceryDataset_Model_Training.ipynb: Trains an SSD MobileDet model using TFOD API.
 ├── Deliverables
 │   ├── image2products.json: Contains test image names as keys and the number of products contained in each image as values.
 │   └── metrics.json: mAP, precision and recall computed on test set.
 ├── Misc Files
+│   ├── confusion_matrix.csv: Confusion matrix computed on the test set using the trained model.
 │   ├── generate_tfrecord.py: Generates TFRecords from the provided dataset.
 │   └── ssdlite_mobiledet_dsp_320x320_products_sync_4x4.config: Configuration file needed by the TFOD API.
 └── README.md